manishemi/manishemi.github.io/_posts/2021-10-03-Contextual word embedding.md

 |:--:|
 | Figure 2: Contextual word embedding|

-these are three famous models that enable us to have contextual word embeddings:
+These are three famous models that enable us to have contextual word embeddings:

 1 - **BERT**(Bidirectional Encoder Representations from [Transformers](https://manishemirani.github.io/Attention-Is-All-You-Need/))